Skip to content

 • Submission of 3 letters of recommendation

-• TOEFL score of 550 or above on the written test, 213 or above on the computer-generated test, or 79 or above on the internet-based exam OR an IELTS score of 6.5 or above.
+• For non-native speakers of English: Test of English as a Foreign Language (TOEFL) score of 550 or above on the written test, 213 or above on the computer-generated test, 79 or above on the internet-based exam, or 4.0 or above on the new 1–6 scale (effective January 21, 2026); OR an International English Language Testing System (IELTS) score of 6.5 or above.

-• $500 non-refundable deposit within 2 weeks of admission offer
+• $500 non-refundable deposit within 2 weeks following admission offer

 • Completion of a satisfactory background check and urine drug screen assigned by the program within 60 days prior to program matriculation